East Palestine, Ohio Train Derailment

 -

-EPA is committed to protecting the health and safety of the East Palestine, Ohio community.
+EPA remains committed to protecting the health and safety of the community as the cleanup in East Palestine nears completion

-EPA personnel have been on site since the onset of the train derailment, supporting local and state partners as they lead on-the-ground response efforts.
+EPA personnel have been on-site since the onset of the 2023 train derailment and will remain involved as local and state partners focus on long-term environmental and health monitoring.

 Background